aloctavodia/BAP/README.md

 ## Errata

 If you find an error in the book please fill an issue or send a pull request.
+Please before sending a PR read the `errata.md` file and verify the error has not being reported yet.